Hector Guimard: Furniture

 Like other prominent Art Nouveau architects, Guimard also designed furniture and other interior decoration to harmonize with his buildings.
 It took him some time to find his own style in furniture.
-The furniture he designed for the Hotel Delfau (1894), which he put on display at an Exposition in 1895, was picturesque and ornate, with a sort of star motif, which seemed to have little connection with the architecture of the house.
+The furniture he designed for the Hôtel Delfau (1894), which he put on display at an Exposition in 1895, was picturesque and ornate, with a sort of star motif, which seemed to have little connection with the architecture of the house.
 His early furniture sometimes featured had long looping arms and lateral shelves and levels for displays of objects.
-He apparently did not produce any furniture for the Hotel Beranger, other than a desk and chairs for his own studio there.
+He apparently did not produce any furniture for the Hôtel Béranger, other than a desk and chairs for his own studio there.
 In his early years he is known to have produced only two full sets of furniture, a dining room set for the Castel Henriette and a dining room for the Villa La Bluette.He also designed furnishings without any particular room in mind, as he did with watercolor designs for the Russian Princess Maria Tenisheva in 1903.

 His furniture style began to change in about 1903.
 He found a workshop to make his furniture, and began using finer woods, particularly pear wood, with delicate colors.
 He simplified he plans, and eliminated the excessive number of arms and shelves.
-The most notable examples of his late style are pieces made for the Hôtel Nozal (since destroyed) and now in the Musée des Arts Decoratifs in Paris.
-Other examples of the late style are from the Hotel Guimard, now in the Petit Palais and the Musée des Arts Decoratifs in Paris, and Musée des Beaux-Arts de Lyon.
+The most notable examples of his late style are pieces made for the Hôtel Nozal (since destroyed) and now in the Musée des Arts Décoratifs in Paris.
+Other examples of the late style are from the Hôtel Guimard, now in the Petit Palais and the Musée des Arts Décoratifs in Paris, and Musée des Beaux-Arts de Lyon.